 According to the investigation, the cause of the crash was most likely due to ice contamination on the wings’ leading edges and upper surfaces.
 It may have also been caused by an underestimated onboard weight or because of an onboard explosion.

 Unfortunately, aviation accidents occur all over the country and often result in serious or fatal injuries.
-At Givens Givens Sparks, our Tampa aviation accident lawyers are dedicated to protecting the rights of individuals who have been injured or lost loved ones in serious crashes.
+At Robert Sparks Attorneys, our Tampa aviation accident lawyers are dedicated to protecting the rights of individuals who have been injured or lost loved ones in serious crashes.
 We know the various causes of aviation accidents and the types of claims that can be filed as a result.

 Aviation accidents are often caused by the following: